johnnycockerill/milestone-project-2/README.md

 ## Testing

 ### Testing User Stories

+Manual testing relies on human interaction to execute test cases and identify defects in a software application, while automated testing uses pre-written scripts to run tests repeatedly and efficiently, with the key principles being that manual testing is more flexible and exploratory, while automated testing prioritizes speed, consistency, and regression testing across repetitive tasks.

 - As a user, I want to be able to clearly know how to start and end a match scoring event.
   - The website requests necessary data from the user from autoload prompts, eliminating the chance the user will start the process without inputting all required inputs.